HOW TO SPEND 3 DAYS IN LOS ANGELES – ITINERARY

-- Depending on your skill level, I would probably choose the Brush Canyon Trail (moderate), or maybe the Mt.
+- Depending on your skill level, I would probably choose the Brush Canyon Trail (moderate) or maybe the Mt.
 Hollywood Trail (easy).

-- You can look straight out over the entire city and it is absolutely breathtaking.
+- You can look straight out over the entire city, and it is absolutely breathtaking.
 It’s an amazing perspective and worth the time and energy to get up here.

-Tip: Wear boots or sneakers because snakes live up here.
+- Wear boots or sneakers because snakes live up here.
 And bring plenty of water, especially in the summer.

 - Once you’re done, let’s head to another favorite destination and maybe grab something to eat (hiking is hard work!).

 - You will also find tours that will take you around Hollywood, even to see celebrities’ homes.
 If you love all things Hollywood, this is the place to be.

-This should take you 1-3 hours.
-Grab some lunch at one of the cafes in the area, or do a little shopping at the quirky vintage shops.
+- Grab some lunch at one of the cafes in the area, or do a little shopping at the quirky vintage shops.

 Mulholland Scenic Overlook

 The street name may sound familiar as it’s been the setting of more than a few movies, including one named Mulholland Drive.
-But head up here to enjoy more Los Angeles scenery and a less crowded area of the city before we do a little (window) shopping.
+Head up here to enjoy more Los Angeles scenery and a less crowded area of the city before we do a little (window) shopping.

-Drive 15 minutes south to the heart of Beverly Hills.
+- Drive 15 minutes south to the heart of Beverly Hills.

 Santa Monica Pier

+Jutting out into the Pacific Ocean, you will find shops, eateries, bars, and a Ferris wheel that will give you some great views, especially as the sun sets.
 Spend the rest of your evening wandering the pier, having dinner or drinks, and getting your feet wet in the surf (unless it’s winter, in which case the water will feel really cold!).

-Day 3 in Los Angeles
+Day 3 of 3 Days in Los Angeles

 So, if you decide to go with the sights, here are my suggestions: